wojciech11/se_software_build_automation_tools/03_exercise/README.md

    and test it.

-6. Docker provides us commands to run the application with one comamnad:
+6. Docker provides us commands to run the application with one command:

    ```bash
    sudo docker run \